Technolus/Example-speech-to-chatbox-vrchat/README.md

 # speech-to-chatbox
-a very simple speech-to-text python script for VRChat, that's all you wanna know
+a very simple speech-to-text python script for vrchat, that's all you wanna know